Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Dracula (1931), 75 minutes, D: Tod Browning

 A film that defined the genre of horror pictures.
 A creepy, weird, and frightening film with tremendous atmosphere and dialogue.
-Count Dracula (Bela Lugosi) plays the Transylvanian vampire, with a lilting Hungarian accent.
-He moves from Europe to London to find his true love and satisfy his craving for human blood.
-He lures and victimizes innocent English women, leading them to his underground vaults.
-In a secondary role, Dracula's insane slave Renfield (Dwight Frye) is unforgettable.
+Count Dracula (Bela Lugosi) played the Transylvanian vampire, with a lilting Hungarian accent.
+He moveed from Europe to London to find his true love and satisfy his craving for human blood.
+He lured and victimized innocent English women, leading them to his underground vaults.
+In a secondary role, Dracula's insane slave Renfield (Dwight Frye) was unforgettable.

 Frankenstein (1931), 71 minutes, D: James Whale

 A great horror classic, although antiquated, of Mary Shelley's novel.
-An obsessed Dr. Victor Frankenstein (Colin Clive) creates the hideous monster Frankenstein (Boris Karloff) out of body pieces, including a criminal brain.
-Karloff's rendition of the pathetic, innocent figure (without dialogue) is superb.
-When the mad doctor's creation accidentally drowns a little girl, the angry townspeople attack the scorned and lonely creature.
+Karloff's rendition of the pathetic, innocent figure (without dialogue) was superb.
+An obsessed Dr. Victor Frankenstein (Colin Clive) created the hideous monster Frankenstein (Boris Karloff) out of body pieces, including a criminal brain.
+When the mad doctor's creation accidentally drowned a little girl, the angry townspeople attacked the scorned and lonely creature.
 Followed by Bride of Frankenstein (1935).

 M (1931, Germ.), 117 minutes, D: Fritz Lang